djmrFunnyMan/06501550/README.md

 - **Left** = reduced perlin output using `float`. **Exhibits unexpected behaviour**
 - **Right** = reduced perlin output using `uniform float`. **Behaves correctly.**

-If both sides were effectively equivalent for this shader path, the two panels would look identical.
+Both sides should be effectively equivalent for this shader path, the two panels should look identical.
 However they differ significantly.
-With the left side exhibiting the issue from the original report.
-The left side is defective.
+With the left side exhibiting the issue from the original report, and the right side serves as an issue-free control.
 <img width="1202" height="938" alt="obraz" src="https://github.com/user-attachments/assets/6e8dc11d-82bf-4a9b-a06f-345e848ab7b8" />

 It should be noted that the vertical lines visible on the left side cannot be reproduced on any other GPU vendor.
-They should not exist.
+Both sides should look like the right side.